Apple reveals triple-camera iPhone; US$5 monthly streaming TV undercuts Disney

 Apple said the seventh generation of the iPad will start at US$329 and be available to order starting Tuesday and in stores on Sept.
 30.

-Apple makes much of its profits on selling memory upgrades to devices with larger storage capacity, and Moorhead said falling memory chip prices could help Apple absorb the cost of tariffs on Chinese-made goods, which are expected to hit mobile phones starting Dec.
-15.

-"Thankfully, storage and memory prices have declined so instead of taking more profit, I see Apple eating the cost and not raising prices," Moorhead said.
-"I can also see Apple leaning heavily on its supply chain to eat some of the cost."

-(Reporting by Stephen Nellis and Noel Randewich; Editing by Lisa Shumaker and Nick Zieminski)
+(Reporting by Stephen Nellis and Noel Randewich; Additional reporting by Caroline Valetkevitch and Lisa Richwine; Editing by Peter Henderson, Lisa Shumaker and Nick Zieminski)